 - HIV, STIs and pregnancy

 - Teen health

 - Mental healthcare for conditions including depression, ADHD and anxiety

 Referrals for Specialty Care

-Our pediatricians are also connected to Children’s National Hospital, which is ranked as one of the top 10 pediatric hospitals in the country by U.S. News & World Report, with top 10 rankings in seven unique specialties.
+Our pediatricians are connected to Children’s National Hospital, which is ranked #5 in the nation by U.S. News & World Report.

 If your child needs additional specialty care, our practices will work with your family to connect you to the best providers.
 Depending on your insurance plan, your child may need a referral from your pediatrician.
 Referrals for specialists can be sent electronically or via a hard copy referral.
 After you have seen the specialist, your primary care provider is available to review the recommendations made and to help coordinate ongoing care for your child.